 Where to Wild Ice Skate in Banff

 I wrote a whole post on where to skate in Banff, but my favourites are Johnson Lake and Lake Louise.

-Hopefully, this guide on wild ice skating in Banff was helpful!
+Thanks for reading!
+Hopefully, this guide on wild ice skating in Banff was helpful!.
 Please remember to always skate with caution, as ice thickness can change over the course of the winter!
-Feel free to leave any questions or comments below, or send me an email!